Can I be arrested for dwi/dui if I wasn’t driving?

 “Can I be arrested for dwi/dui if I wasn’t driving?
 That is a question many people ask who were in the car when the police approached them, but actually not driving.
 Unfortunately, the short answer is, yes.
 There are a few ways in which this can happen.
 The state has only to prove that you were driving or operating a motor vehicle.

-A “friend” or family member calls the police and says to the that you were driving and intoxicated.
+Sometimes “friend” or family member calls the police and says to the that you were driving and intoxicated.
 There may be witnesses that reported your car weaving or driving dangerously.
 You are now home in bed.
 There is no law that says you have to answer the door when the police knock.
 Don’t to help the police build their case against you.
 If you talk to the police and admit you were driving the police may then have enough evidence to arrest, you.

 So, the answer to the question “Can I be arrested for dwi/dui if I wasn’t driving?” is yes.
 A good criminal lawyer can help if you find yourself arrested for DUI.
 A criminal lawyer can use facts like this to use to your advantage in trial or at a hearing.

 Comments are closed.